xxc3nsoredxx/sedutil/README.md

 Example output:
 ```
 #linuxpba
-...
-SNIP DEBUG OUTPUT ...
+Boot Authorization Key: *****
+Scanning....
 Drive /dev/nvme0 Samsung SSD 970 EVO Plus 1TB             is OPAL NOT LOCKED
-...
-SNIP DEBUG OUTPUT ...
 ```

 Verify that your drive is listed and is reported as `is OPAL`.
 If it is not, abort now.
-The next sections enable OPAL locking on the drive, and it is imperative that the drive is detected correctly.
+The next sections enable Opal locking on the drive, and it is imperative that the drive is detected correctly.
-If any problems are encountered, follow the instructions in the [Recovery Information](https://github.com/Drive-Trust-Alliance/sedutil/wiki/Encrypting-your-drive#recovery-information) section to disable or remove OPAL locking.
+If any problems are encountered, follow the instructions in the [Recovery Information](https://github.com/Drive-Trust-Alliance/sedutil/wiki/Encrypting-your-drive#recovery-information) section (on the DTA wiki) to disable or remove Opal locking.

 The next sections assume the target drive is on `/dev/nvme0`.
 Replace with the appropriate block device if needed.